truenas/middleware/docs/userguide/index.rst

 **Figure 13.1a: Global Jail Configuration**

 |Figure131a_png|

-**NOTE:** if you have already used the Plugins method, all of the fields in this screen will automatically be filled in.
+.. note:: if you have already used the Plugins method, all of the fields in this screen will automatically be filled in.
 You should still double-check that the pre-configured values are appropriate for your jails.

 While a jail can be installed on a UFS volume, it is recommended to use ZFS and to create a dataset to use for the *Jail Root*.
 As jails are created on a ZFS system, they will automatically be installed into their own dataset under the specified path.
 For example, if you configure a *Jail Root* of
 */mnt/volume1/dataset1* and create a jail named *jail1*, it will be installed into its own dataset named */mnt/volume1/dataset1/jail1.*

 Table 13.1a summarizes the fields in this configuration screen.